 Practical Info & Reserving a Tour:

 Disclosure: As is common in the travel industry, the writer of this article received a complimentary tour for review purposes.
-While it has not affected the contents of the review, at Paris Unlocked we believe in disclosing potential conflicts of interest.
+While it has not affected the contents of the review, our ethics policy requires that we disclose all such relationships.